 - Valhallarama and Hiccup's duel in the woods, which becomes Adult Fear for Val when she recognizes her son.
 Although the prose plays the realization for laughs with Toothless and the Wodensfang dropping a tree trunk on her head, it's a Harsher in Hindsight moment that she didn't realize what was happening at home.

-- How Hiccup defeats it: playing dead long enough for it to swallow him legs first, so that he can stab its weak point, losing a toe in the process.
-Eughh
+- How Hiccup defeats it: playing dead long enough for it to swallow him legs first, so that he can stab its brain, losing a toe in the process.
+Eughh.
+He then limps through its labyrinth of tunnels to rescue Fishlegs.

 - Valhallarama kidnapping Hiccup the second time, snatching him off Windwalker's back.
 For kids out there, it's a shocking moment when you think your parents are betraying you to the enemy.